Housing & Dining

 Community Advisors

 Community Advisors (CAs) are current students who help create a successful experience for you as a residential student.
-There are 15 traditional hall CAs — five in Kresge, five in Barker, three in Buxton, and two in Picken.
+There are 15 traditional hall CAs — four in Kresge, six in Barker, three in Buxton, and two in Picken.
+For the apartments, there are seven CAs.
 Five CAs are also hired for the college-owned Greek houses.
 These are paid positions.

 August

-26 Mon Returning & Transfer Student Floor Meetings at 7:30pm.
+24& 25 Mon Returning & Transfer Student Floor Meetings at 4:30pm on Sunday and 7:30pm on Monday.
 CA’s will inform residents of the location.

 September